taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 the healing trait have no effect on you.

 ## Class - Psychic
-- Subconscious Mind: Gathered Lore
+- Subconscious Mind: Moonlit Serenity (WIS Emotional Acceptance)
 - Conscious Mind: Tangible Dream

 ### Psychic Spellcasting